raihanmiraj/voteonline/frontend/Readme.md

-## Vote Pulse
+## Vote online

-Vote Pulse is a real-time web application for tracking election results with a two factor authentication.
+Vote online is a real-time web application for tracking election results with a two factor authentication.
 With different Role Based Access Control(RBAC).